nicholascok/webs/README.md

 | `on_error` | called when an error occurs |

 ### Formatting
-when implementing you own functions, each event's function must be structured a certain way (this isn't c++), as detailed below, but first I'll include the struct definition for webs_client, for clarity
+when implementing you own functions, each event's function must be structured a certain way (this isn't c++), as detailed below, but first I'll include the struct definition for `struct webs_client`, for clarity

 ```
 struct webs_client {